PandawanTechnology/EmailTransformer/README.md

 ````

 ### Multiple Address / unknown
-In order to format a collection of email addresses (or an unknown quantity), the `transform` method ad shown below:
+In order to format a collection of email addresses (or an unknown quantity), the `transform` method is available as shown below:
 ```php
 <?php